-The output stage architecture leading to the high power output drivers is shown in Figure 36, with the volume control and mixing blocks being effectively identical to that shown in Figure 35.
+The output stage architecture leading to the high power output drivers is shown in Figure 35, with the volume control and mixing blocks being effectively identical to that shown in Figure 34.
 Note that each of these drivers have a output level control block like those included with the line output drivers, allowing gain adjustment up to +9dB on the output signal.
 As in the previous case, this output level adjustment is not intended to be used as a standard volume control, but instead is included for additional fullscale output signal level control.

-Two of the output drivers, HPROUT and HPLOUT, include a direct connection path for the stereo DAC outputs to be passed directly to the output drivers and bypass the analog volume controls and mixing networks, using the DAC L2/R2 path.
+Two of the output drivers, HPROUT and HPLOUT, include a direct connection path for the stereo DAC outputs to be passed directly to the output drivers and bypass the analog volume controls and mixing networks, using the DAC\L2/R2 path.
 As in the line output case, this functionality provides the highest quality DAC playback performance with reduced power dissipation, but can only be utilized if the DAC output does not need to route to multiple output drivers simultaneously, and if mixing of the DAC output with other analog signals is not needed.
+This direction connection path will attenuate the signal by a factor of 1dB.